thi-truong/census-prep/01_tutorial_get_census_API_key_running.md

 Does your result match this?
 - If **Yes**, then congrats!
 You just pulled Census data with the API key.
 Proceed with the explanation and assignment.
 - If **No**, then reach out to me and we can try to troubleshoot.
-Remember not to include the full URL with API key when contacting me.
+Do not include the full URL with API key when contacting me.

 ### What did we just do?